-We want all pupils to enjoy learning and exploring mathematics, and become confident mathematicians, through a carefully structured mastery approach to the subject.
+Entitlement: We want all pupils to enjoy learning and exploring mathematics, become confident mathematicians, who can use the skills that they learn in the next stage of the education and future employment, as well as developing an understanding of financial literacy.
+We deliver this through a carefully structured mastery approach to the subject.

-We have adopted a mastery approach to the teaching of mathematics.
+Mastery: We follow a mastery approach to the teaching of mathematics.

 This approach focuses on the belief that all pupils can understand and do maths, given enough time.
 With good teaching, appropriate resources, and a ‘can do’ attitude, all children can enjoy and achieve in maths

 A mastery approach ensures that procedural fluency and conceptual understanding are developed in tandem, as each support the development of the other.
 Pupils re-visit prior learning regularly and apply it in different contexts.

 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.
 This results in the children being ready for the next stage in their learning and ensures that Year 6 have mastered the mathematics that they will need to confidently succeed when they move to Year 7.